o0-o/ansible-collection-posix/README.md

 ## Documentation

-Full, versioned documentation (modules, filters, usage, and examples) is published via GitHub Pages:
+Full documentation (modules, filters, usage, and examples) is published via GitHub Pages (not versioned):

 - https://o0-o.github.io/ansible-collection-posix/

-The docs are generated with antsibull-docs and updated by CI on releases.
+The docs are generated with antsibull-docs and published continuously by CI.
 Refer there for the complete list of plugins and options.

 ## Installation